-The following streets are scheduled to be paved during the summer/fall of 2018:
+The following streets are scheduled to be paved in 2019:

 Each year the Borough's Public Works crew spends the summer before paving begins replacing sanitary sewer lines, installing storm sewers, and monitoring curb and sidewalk installation.
 The Elizabethtown Area Water Authority replaces water lines and hydrants as required.
 Property owners are notified at least a year in advance of all paving projects and are notified again in the spring before paving begins.
 The spring notice contains the amounts of curb and sidewalk the property owners need to install or replace.